50 Reasons Why You’ll Age Better Than Your Parents

 Falling smoking rates

 Perhaps the most important health shift in the past 20 years has been the reduction in smoking rates.
 (Here are seven ways to take back your health after quitting smoking.)
 “Smoking is the leading cause of almost every severe disease that most people fear from heart disease and stroke to cancer,” says Jyotir Jani, MD, a primary care physician with Piedmont Healthcare.
 Smoking does damage to your body on a cellular level, he says, and can even make your skin age faster.
 But the good news is that according to the CDC, smoking rates among adults are down and continuing to fall.
-The current rate is 16.8 percent of adults who are smokers, with a goal for 2020 of 12 percent.
 As we stop smoking, our health span will increase.
 However, smoking isn’t the only everyday habit that could be giving you cancer.

 Greater awareness of environmental factors